Juncker calls for EU army, says would deter Russia

-Arguing that NATO was not enough because not all members of the transatlantic defense alliance are in the EU, Juncker said a common EU army would also send important signals to the world.
+Arguing that NATO was not enough because not all members of the transatlantic defence alliance are in the EU, Juncker said a common EU army would also send important signals to the world.

 "A joint EU army would show the world that there would never again be a war between EU countries," Juncker told the Welt am Sonntag newspaper.
 "Such an army would also help us to form common foreign and security policies and allow Europe to take on responsibility in the world."